Skip to content

 What is AI-Bridge for Cisco UC

 AI-Bridge for Cisco UC is a Model Context Protocol (MCP) server that bridges AI/LLM platforms to Cisco Unified Communications on-premises infrastructure.
-It enables any MCP-compatible AI agent β€” such as Claude Desktop, GitHub Copilot, Cursor, or custom LLM-based tools β€” to interact directly with Cisco UC systems through a secure, authenticated, and auditable interface.
+It enables any MCP-compatible AI agent β€” such as Claude Desktop, VS Code, Open Code, Cursor, or custom LLM-based tools β€” to interact directly with Cisco UC systems through a secure, authenticated, and auditable interface.

-The server exposes Cisco UC operations (AXL/SOAP, RIS, SSH) as MCP tools, along with guided workflows as MCP prompts and reference documentation as MCP resources.
-AI agents consume these capabilities using the standard MCP protocol over Streamable HTTP transport.
+The server exposes Cisco UC operations (using the product API) as MCP tools, along with guided workflows as MCP prompts and reference documentation as MCP resources.
+AI agents consume these capabilities using the standard MCP protocol over Streamable HTTPS transport.

 Key value proposition: